Trading Securities

 Quick Answer

 A market order guarantees execution, not price; a limit order guarantees price, not execution.
 A stop becomes a market order at its trigger; a stop-limit becomes a limit order.
 Buy limits and sell stops sit below the market; sell limits and buy stops sit above.
-Most securities settle T+1.
+Most securities settle T+1, and cash-account payment is due within the Regulation T period.

 The whole unit on one sheet: order types, where each order sits, settlement, margin, and the market mechanics the exam loves.